 Just as you’ve signed up for a bike ride that may represent a real physical challenge, fundraising is a skill that can be learned.
 The pages in this section are designed to help you craft a fundraising plan that will help you reach – and surpass – your fundraising goal.
 Feel free to contact us at any point for assistance.

 Your commitment to riding is significant and you should not underestimate the magnitude of this endeavor.
 People admire and respect those who challenge themselves for a worthy cause.
 Be enthusiastic about the Ride and share your enthusiasm with others.
 Your excitement will encourage sponsors to support you and to be generous with their donations.

 Regardless of your minimum required sponsorship, we encourage you to aim higher.
 The higher your fundraising target, the more generous your supporters will be.
 When you are close to meeting your target, consider setting a higher one.
 The Israel Ride offers incentives to those who raise significantly above their required minimum.

 Know why you are riding

 We encourage you to learn how the money supports both the Arava Institute and Hazon.
-You should pick one or two initiatives of the Arava Institute and/or Hazon that resonate with you personally, or tailor your fundraising messages depending on what your potential donor may be interested in.
+You should pick one or two initiatives of our beneficiaries that resonate with you personally, or tailor your fundraising messages depending on what your potential donor may be interested in.